RunpengJ/cse110-lab1/index.md

 # Jian's User Page
 ![Fisherman's Whalf](pictures/fisherman-whalf.JPG)
 ## About Me
 Hey!
 My name is Runpeng Jian.
 I am a first year transfer CS major in UCSD.
 I like doing sports like basketball and ping-pong in my spare time.
 I also like traveling.
-This is [one](pictures/beach.JPG) of my favorite photos.
+Here are some pictures of [San Francisco](sanfrancisco.md).

 ## Experience
 I have experience in programming with